 •Translate complex legal and regulatory language into plain English

-I focus on process, preparation, and power …because knowing how decisions are made often matters more than knowing the law in the abstract.How I’m TrainedMy background combines:
+I’ve been on both sides of the ARD/IEP/504 table.
+I know how school decisions are made and what is expected from school districts and teachers.
+This often matters more than knowing the law in the abstract.How I’m TrainedMy background combines:

-•Graduate-level training in special education, special education law, policy, and legal reasoning
+•Graduate-level training in special education, special education law and policy, and legal reasoning

 •Specialized focus on special